mobxjs/mobx/docs/actions.md

 </details>

-### {🚀}Flow cancellation
+## Flow cancellation {🚀}

 Another neat benefit of flows is that they are cancellable.
 The return value of `flow` is a promise that resolves with the value that is returned from the generator function in the end.
-The returned promise has an additional `cancel()` methods that will interrupt the running generator and cancel it.
+The returned promise has an additional `cancel()` method that will interrupt the running generator and cancel it.
-Any `try / finally` clauses will still be run.
+Any `try` / `finally` clauses will still be run.

-## {🚀}Disabling mandatory actions
+## Disabling mandatory actions {🚀}

-By default, MobX 6 and later require that you use actions to make state changes.
+By default, MobX 6 and later require that you use actions to make changes in the state.
-You can however configure MobX to disable this behavior, see [`enforceActions`](configuration.md#enforceactions).
+However, you can configure MobX to disable this behavior.
+Check out the [`enforceActions`](configuration.md#enforceactions) section.
-This can be quite useful in for example unit test setup, where the warnings don't always have much value.
+For example, this can be quite useful in unit test setup, where the warnings don't always have much value.